modfin/modfin-onsite-tech-scaffold/readme.md

 Candidates are free to bring their own computers if they want and will get access to a similar repo as this one, but with actual meaningful tests.

-Two example programs ("solutions") can be viewed in this repo:
+Three example programs ("solutions") can be viewed in this repo:

 * [00_js.js](00_js.js)
 * [01_sh.sh](01_sh.sh)